On the stability of Rotating States in Second-Order Self-Propelled Multi-Particle Systems: Abstract

 \section{Abstract}

-We study the stability of the system of $n$-coupled second-order differential equations $\ddot r_k = (1-|\dot r_k|^2)\dot r_k - (r_k-R)$, $r_k\in \mathbb R^2$, where $R = (r_1+\cdots + r_n)/n$.
-Previous numerical experiments have shown that for a large set of initial conditions the system converges to a rotating limit cycle with a fixed center of mass (the coordinates of the center of mass depend on the initial conditions), dubbed a {\it ring state}.
-We prove that a ring state with particles spinning in the same direction is stable and we show that every solution that starts near a stable ring state asymptotically approaches a ring state.
-The proof uses singular perturbations ideas to improve the approximations of the flow on the center manifold in the presence of non-isolated fixed points.
-We also provide the full description of limit cycles and the stability analysis for the decoupled system ($R=\textrm{const}$).
+In this paper, we study the dynamics of a system of $n$ coupled, self-propelled particles: $\ddot r_k = (\alpha-\beta |\dot r_k|^2)\dot r_k - \frac{\gamma}{n}\sum_{m=1}^n(r_k-r_m)$, $r_k\in \mathbb R^2.$ Numerical experiments indicate that, for a large set of initial conditions, after an initial drift, the center of mass converges to a stationary point, with each particle eventually rotating around it with constant angular velocity.
+The distribution of particles on the circle need not be uniform.
+These limit configurations, where all particles rotate in the same direction, are termed {\it rotating states} .
+We prove that rotating states are stable and that every solution that starts sufficiently close, asymptotically approaches a rotating state, exponentially fast if $n$ is odd, or at a rate that may be exponential or $\frac{1}{\sqrt t} $ if $n$ is even.
+The proof uses a new approximation technique for the flow on the center manifold in the presence of non-isolated fixed points.